Background checks are completed on all permanent placements. This is what our background research company says about the importance of screening:*

 - Faster recruiting times – Our business is background checking and we guarantee industry-best turnaround times!

-The average cost of turnover ranges from $8,839 for an $8/hour unionized employee and $56,844 for a store manager in a retail grocery setting.
+The average cost of turnover ranges from $16,573 for a $15/hour unionized employee and $56,844 for a store manager in a retail grocery setting.
 An effectively implemented pre-employment screening program can help reduce turnover and the associated costs by ensuring that only the most suitable candidates are being hired for your positions.
 As more than one in five employees leaves within the first 6 months of joining a company, screening your candidates can help identify those individuals who will fit best within your organization and be more likely to stay for the long term.

 Screening will also help filter out candidates who may not possess the necessary skills to succeed with your company, which otherwise might result in the employee voluntarily leaving the organization or being terminated for poor performance, both of which can be costly for the company.